quickgrid/paper-implementations/README.md

 Implementation attempts of various AI papers in simple form etc for my learning purposes.
 These implementations are not meant to be exact and are categorized into a general section.

-These codes should work.
-Reports for any bugs, mistakes welcome.

-**WARNING: Codes may be incomplete, will likely have bugs, mistakes.**
+**WARNING: Codes may be incomplete, will likely have bugs, mistakes.
+Reports for any bugs, mistakes welcome.**

 :rocket: Represents I am fairly confident implementation works **(some things may not be same as defined in paper)** on custom dataset and at least part of it is close enough to proposed paper topic.

-Also mostly tried to follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [google python style guide](https://google.github.io/styleguide/pyguide.html).
+In newer codes mostly tried to follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [google python style guide](https://google.github.io/styleguide/pyguide.html).
+Old codes have poor coding conventions and quality.

 ## Pytorch